bkoelman/ResharperCodeContractNullabilityFxCop/README.md

 ## Get started

 * You need [Visual Studio](https://www.visualstudio.com/) 2013 (or lower) and [Resharper](https://www.jetbrains.com/resharper/) v8 or higher to use this analyzer.
-See [here](https://github.com/bkoelman/ResharperCodeContractNullability) if you use Visual Studio 2015.
+See [here](https://github.com/bkoelman/ResharperCodeContractNullability) if you use Visual Studio 2015 or 2017.

 * Activate the solution configuration in which you want to install (Debug/Release)